 - Mucous membranes irritation

-Whether displayed out in the open or hidden in your walls, mold testing is a critical step in the process.
-Mold levels must be at an acceptable level because exposure can cause mild to severe allergic reactions, amongst other health issues depending upon the individuals in the home.
+Whether displayed out in the open or hidden in your walls, mold testing is a critical step in the mold removal and mold control process.
+Mold control is vital in any home; if mold levels are above an acceptable level, exposure can cause mild to severe allergic reactions, amongst other health issues depending upon the individuals in the home.